d2l-ai/d2l-en/chapter_attention-mechanisms/seq2seq-attention.md

 ## Decoder

 Since the encoder of seq2seq with attention mechanisms is the same as `Seq2SeqEncoder` in :numref:`sec_seq2seq`, we will just focus on the decoder.
-We add an MLP attention layer (`MLPAttention`) which has the same hidden size as the LSTM layer in the decoder.
+We add an MLP attention layer (`MLPAttention`) which has the same hidden size as the GRU layer in the decoder.
 Then we initialize the state of the decoder by passing three items from the encoder:

 - **the encoder outputs of all time steps**: they are used as the attention layer's memory with identical keys and values;